Teacher Training Opportunities at Sheridan

 To date, all participants in the program have subsequently obtained teaching positions in the independent school community, and over half have stayed on at Sheridan as full time teachers.

 Candidates must have an undergraduate degree, demonstrate an interest in a career in classroom teaching, and be willing to participate in all professional aspects of teaching.
 Prior training or experience in education is not required though successful candidates generally have either experience working with children or related coursework.
 Apprentice teachers do not receive course credit but are paid a $40,000 stipend, receive health care and retirement benefits and may choose to assume paid extracurricular duties.
 We are eager to consider applications from traditionally underrepresented groups.
 We begin accepting applications in December which are reviewed on a rolling basis during January and February.
 We usually complete the process by March but the positions may be filled earlier.
-We are now accepting applications for the 2019-2020 school year.
+Positions for the 2019-2020 school year have been filled.

 Sheridan collaborates with the education departments at several local universities to provide classroom observation and teaching opportunities to undergraduate and graduate students as part of their degree programs.
 Placements are designed to fulfill university course requirements and may include instruction in Sheridan’s programs, classroom observations and supported teaching opportunities.

 University teachers are placed by the cooperating institution for the purpose of completing either an undergraduate or graduate degree.
 University teachers are not paid but do receive course credit and may choose to assume paid extracurricular duties.
 Sheridan currently has relationships with Howard University and The Catholic University of America.
 Inquiries regarding partnerships with additional universities may be directed to email@example.com.